cristian-sudo/cris-portfolio-be/content/collections/pages/home.md

   -
     id: m73az5oa
     title: 'About Me'
-    ro_title: 'About Me'
+    ro_title: 'RO About Me'
-    it_title: 'About Me'
+    it_title: 'IT About Me'
-    ru_title: 'About Me'
+    ru_title: 'RU About Me'
     description: "I'm a web developer with a passion for creating beautiful and functional websites.
 I have experience with a variety of tools and technologies, and I'm always looking to learn more."
-    ru_description: "I'm a web developer with a passion for creating beautiful and functional websites.
+    ru_description: "RU I'm a web developer with a passion for creating beautiful and functional websites.
 I have experience with a variety of tools and technologies, and I'm always looking to learn more."
-    ro_description: "I'm a web developer with a passion for creating beautiful and functional websites.
+    ro_description: "RO I'm a web developer with a passion for creating beautiful and functional websites.
 I have experience with a variety of tools and technologies, and I'm always looking to learn more."
-    it_description: "I'm a web developer with a passion for creating beautiful and functional websites.
+    it_description: "IT I'm a web developer with a passion for creating beautiful and functional websites.
 I have experience with a variety of tools and technologies, and I'm always looking to learn more."
     link: 'entry::2cc5aab9-0663-4520-bbe1-34f29abbf839'
     image: robot-illustration.webp
     type: about_me_section
     enabled: true
+    button_label: 'EN Contact me'
+    ru_button_label: 'RU Contact me'
+    ro_button_label: 'RO Contact me'
+    it_button_label: 'IT Contact me'
   -
     id: m73b0d0b
-    title: Contacts
+    title: 'EN Contacts'
-    ru_title: Contacts
+    ru_title: 'RU Contacts'
-    ro_title: Contacts
+    ro_title: 'RO Contacts'
-    it_title: Contacts
+    it_title: 'IT Contacts'
-    description: 'I’m interested in freelance opportunities.
+    description: 'EN I’m interested in freelance opportunities.
 However, if you have other requests or questions, don’t hesitate to contact me.'
-    ru_description: 'I’m interested in freelance opportunities.
+    ru_description: 'RU I’m interested in freelance opportunities.
 However, if you have other requests or questions, don’t hesitate to contact me.'
-    ro_description: 'I’m interested in freelance opportunities.
+    ro_description: 'RO I’m interested in freelance opportunities.
 However, if you have other requests or questions, don’t hesitate to contact me.'
-    it_description: 'I’m interested in freelance opportunities.
+    it_description: 'IT I’m interested in freelance opportunities.
 However, if you have other requests or questions, don’t hesitate to contact me.'
-    contact_me_label: 'Contact Me'
+    contact_me_label: 'EN Contact Me'
-    ru_contact_me_label: 'Contact Me'
+    ru_contact_me_label: 'RU Contact Me'
-    ro_contact_me_label: 'Contact Me'
+    ro_contact_me_label: 'RO Contact Me'
-    it_contact_me_label: 'Contact Me'
+    it_contact_me_label: 'IT Contact Me'
     discord: cr1sty
     email: cplop95@gmail.com
     type: contact_section